-PET/CT is a highly sensitive imaging system that combines the following two scan techniques in one exam:
+Positron emission tomography/computed tomography is a highly sensitive imaging system that combines the following two scan techniques in one exam:

 The combination of PET and CT creates a three-dimensional image of tissue function and cell activity in the body.
 This helps locate the precise location and extent of tumors, and identifies disease that may otherwise go undetected.

-cancer, heart disease, epilepsy, Parkinson's disease, Alzheimer's disease, and other dementias.
+cancer, heart disease, epilepsy, Parkinson's disease, Alzheimer's disease, and other dementias

-- Accurate assessment of the location and stage of malignant disease.
+- Accurate assessment of the location and stage of malignant disease

-- Non-invasive monitoring of the effects of treatment.
+- Non-invasive monitoring of the effects of treatment

-Moores Cancer Center, one of just 45 National Cancer Institute (NCI)-designated Comprehensive Cancer Centers.
+Moores Cancer Center, the region's only National Cancer Institute (NCI)-designated Comprehensive Cancer Centers.
 Studies show that outcomes are better at NCI-designated centers.